wp-plugins/fg-joomla-to-wordpress/readme.txt

 * You can run the migration again.
 It will continue where it stopped.
 * You can add: `define('WP_MEMORY_LIMIT', '512M');` in your wp-config.php file to increase the memory allowed by WordPress
 * You can also increase the memory limit in php.ini if you have write access to this file (ie: memory_limit = 1G).

+= I get a blank screen and the import seems to be stopped =

+* Same as above

 = The media are not imported =